OmarOmeiri/Portfolio/CHIS - California Health Interview Survey Data Analysis/CHIS - California Health Interview Survey Data AnalysisCHIS. - Exploratory Analysis.md

 ### 4.3.4 - Marijuana vs. Workload<a class='anchor' id='mj_work'></a>

-<font>It looks like marijuana smokers actually work more than non-smokers, but that may also be affected by age.
+<font size='4'>It looks like marijuana smokers actually work more than non-smokers, but that may also be affected by age.
 We'll investigate it next. </font>

 ```R